 A full refund for tuition and instructional materials, less a $30 handling fee, will be granted if a course is dropped within four weeks after registration and all materials are returned to the instructor in their original condition.
 After four weeks, a 50% refund will be granted through nine weeks.
 After nine weeks there is no tuition refund.
 Student must officially withdraw from a course, or a "no credit" grade will be issued by the instructor one year after the date of registration.
 Login at this website https://ce.fresno.edu/CPD/login.aspx and click on Submit Drop Form

 A telephone and/or additional postage fee may be charged, at the instructor's discretion, to students currently residing in Hawaii, Alaska, US territories, or foreign countries.

-Students may request an extension for up to six months from the Director of Independent Studies prior to the original due date.
+Students may request an extension for up to six months.
 An Extension Request Form must be submitted prior to the original due date, accompanied by a $30 handling fee.
 Login at this website https://ce.fresno.edu/CPD/login.aspx and click on Submit Extension Form

 Credit for Course Work